saratkumar17mss040/Coding-challenges/README.md

 9.Write a javaScript program to sort a Array in ascending and descending order. - sort.js

-10.Write a javaScript program to test whether a given Array contains a specified element - findElement.js
+10.Write a javaScript program to test whether a given Array contains a specified element. - findElement.js

 11.Write a javaScript program to count the specific value in a given Array. - findCount.js